equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 The etl job in the example above has `timeLimitSeconds` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#timelimitseconds).
 If a new job is sent to the job scheduler without an element `timeLimitSeconds`, it will default to the value specified in radixconfig.yaml.
 If no value is specified in radixconfig.yaml, it will default to 43200 (12 hours).

+### backoffLimit

+The maximum number of restarts if the job containes fails can be sent in the request body to the job scheduler as a JSON document with an element named `backoffLimit`.

+The etl job in the example above has `backoffLimit` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#backofflimit).
+If a new job is sent to the job scheduler without an element `backoffLimit`, it will default to the value specified in radixconfig.yaml.

 ## Job Scheduler

 The job-scheduler is a web API service, that you use to create, delete and monitor the state of jobs.